by: Neil Rens

 Contrast that description with this one:

 Halliburton and Baker Hughes are the second and third largest oilfield services companies in the world, with market capitalizations of $34.83B and $25.95B, respectively.
 Baker Hughes posted record revenues last quarter and Halliburton showed 15% growth in revenues.
 In January Baker Hughes announced 7,000 job cuts and Halliburton announced 1,000 cuts.
 In February, Halliburton announced another 5,200 to 6,400 job cuts.

 What’s going on here?
 Both descriptions are true: both companies reported strong numbers last quarter, but crude oil prices have dropped sharply.
+However, the unpredicted future of the oil industry may see them rise again, and if this were to happen, many people will be looking to make their own oil investments to help diversify their portfolio.
+With that being said, it will be best to postpone this for a while, especially if their prices have dropped.
 While the companies’ numbers do not reflect the price drop yet, they soon will.
 In preparation, they are reducing expenses so that when revenues decline, profits will not suffer as much as they would otherwise.

 Still, it’s hard to stomach a company like Halliburton reporting profits of $901M (up from $793M last year) and deciding to cut over 8% of its workforce.
 Is this unethical?
 How could it be just to take away thousands of people’s jobs despite making $901M?

 For-profit corporations have a legally defined goal of generating profits.
 If a CEO is not maximizing shareholders’ return on investment, then the CEO is not doing her or his job correctly.
 Halliburton is doing exactly what it was created to do: make money.
 How can people expect companies to be socially responsible if being responsible comes into conflict with a company’s primary goal of making money?